 Local tradition holds that Band-e Amir Lakes were formed by the miraculous act of Ali, cousin and son-in-law of the Prophet Mohammed.
 The story has many variations, but in each Ali appears in the disguise of a slave before a tyrannical infidel king.
 Challenged by the king to control the raging Band-e Amir River, Ali swings his sword cutting off a mountain top to create Band-e Zulfiqar.
 Ali then digs up trees and shrubs building a dam that creates Band-e Pudina.
 Local women bring him cheese used in yet another attempt to dam the water resulting in the white-bottomed Band-e Panir.
 Finally, Ali hurls rocks and boulders that form Band-e Haibat and ultimately control the river.
 Upon success of the miraculous feat, Ali reveals his identity and the king converts to Islam on the spot.
 A shrine commemorating Ali's miracle and recited prayers was erected in 1904 and remains along the sacred shore of Band-e Haibat.

 Current geology tells us that Band-e-Amir River forms a chain of six lakes.
-The lakes are separated by travertine terraces with waterfalls flowing from one lake to the other near travertine terraces serving as massive natural dams between the lakes.
+The lakes are separated by travertine terraces with waterfalls flowing from one lake to the next.
 Rising to heights of 30 feet and widths of 10 feet, Band-e-Amir Lakes' travertine dams are a rare occurrence.
-The towering structures appear only where calcium carbonate deposits build along fault lines in carbon dioxide rich water.
+The towering structures appear only where calcium carbonate deposits build along fault lines in carbon dioxide-rich water.
 It is also the high mineral content of the lakes that results in the water's beautiful lapis lazuli color.

 During much of 2001 this isolated area of central Afghanistan saw the front line fighting between Taliban and resistance forces.
 At that time massive mine fields were laid and remain around Band-e-Amir National Park today.
 Beautiful but harsh terrain and rocky plateaus have made it difficult to safely clear all of the mine fields.
 Only a single unpaved road leading to Band-e-Amir has been cleared of mines and is considered safe to travel.
 Please note that the positioning of the marker on LakeLubbers' Google map is not an indication of a safe route.
-Seek guidance from government authorities before making any travel arrangements to Band-e-Amir Lakes should be based on advice from government officials.
+Travel arrangements to Band-e-Amir Lakes should be based on advice from government officials.

 The involvement of local citizens in management decisions is essential to the continued protection and preservation of Band-e-Amir National Park.
 With an estimated population of 2,000-to-2,500 people, four main villages surround Band-e-Amir Lakes: Jaru Kashan, Qela Jafar, Dew Khana and Lupruk.
 The lakes and surrounding wheat fields are state-owned but subject to citizens' traditional farming rights.
 Unrestricted grazing continues in over-grazed meadows, and fish populations are threatened by the unusual use of electricity and hand grenades to catch fish.
 As park employment opportunities increase and tourism revenue provides a new income stream, it is hoped that residents will actively participate in the preservation of Band-e Amir Lakes.